-The LFMM does not explicitly represent the MARPOL Annex 6 rule that covers cleaner marine fuels and ocean ship engine emissions.
-However, the rule is reflected in the effects on transportation and petroleum product export demands, which are provided to the LFMM from the TDM and IEM, respectively, in NEMS.
-LFMM produces several fuels that meet marine fuel demands, including ULSD, low-sulfur residual fuel oil, and high-sulfur residual fuel oil (if the marine vessel has a scrubber on board).
+The LFMM does not explicitly represent the International Maritime Organization's MARPOL Annex 6 rule that covers cleaner marine fuels and ocean ship engine emissions.
+However, it is reflected in the effects on transportation and petroleum product export demands, which are provided to the LFMM from the TDM and IEM, respectively, in NEMS.
+LFMM produces several fuels that meet marine fuel demands, including ULSD, low sulfur residual fuel oil, and high sulfur residual fuel oil (if marine vessel has a scrubber on board).